sleepdiary/core/src/SpreadsheetGraph/README.md

 1. look for styled cells outside the header or body
 2. look for cells containing text outside the header or body
 3. while there are both styled cells and text cells remaining:
-   1. find the styled cell and text cell with the lowest manhattan distance between them
+   1. find the styled cell and text cell with the lowest Manhattan distance between them
    2. assign a meaning based on the pair of cells
    3. remove both of the cells from the lists